Located within a two and a half hour drive from LA lies Joshua Tree, a magical place in the Mojave Desert.

 JT Crossroads Cafe (Joshua Tree)

 When I saw a photo on Yelp of their eggs, my mouth watered.
 They do eggs like no other place!
 I ordered scrambled eggs and a sausage patty with potatoes and a side of bread.
-The sausage patty and the potatoes were ok, but the rest was absolutely delicious, even the bread, which I ate with ham.
+The sausage patty and the potatoes were ok, but the rest was absolutely delicious, even the bread, which I had with butter and jam.
 The service was very accommodating and they made me feel as if I was at their home!
 Make sure to come hungry!

 Joshua Tree Coffee Company

-Although there aren’t that many options for artisanal coffee shops, Joshua Tree Coffee Company is the one-stop shop in Joshua Tree for all things coffee.
+Although there aren’t that many artisan coffee shops in the area, Joshua Tree Coffee Company is the one-stop shop in Joshua Tree for all things coffee.
 Their bags of coffee were also available for sale in other restaurants and shops around the area.

 I came here on my third day for an iced coffee before heading over to Crossroads Cafe for breakfast.
 I DMed them on Instagram asking about the mission of the coffee shop and this is what they said: